Rapteon/full-stack-open/part1/courseinfo/README.md

-# Exercise 1.4
+# Exercise 1.5

-Pass array of objects as props to components.
+Pass members of a single object as props to
+components.